 Q: Wonder how those present manage changes during design - program changes later in the design process.[Brok Howard]

-– GM
+Trelligence Affinity maintains separate Program and Design models, The program can be changed at any stage of the design process; new design-to-program variances will be highlighted to the design team. – GM

 Change in inevitable and using a templates base data tool (dRofus) allows you to react to programmatic changes quickly and accurately. dRofus also tracks any changes made to the template by displaying a “*” sign next to the changed field.
 (Tzveta)